 WHISPER WICK: The Whisper Wick is our softest crackling wooden wick and creates a unique, teardrop shaped flame.
 It is made from a light-colored wood and is available as Single-Ply, Booster, or Dual.

 WICK DOWN: (also known as Size Down) During testing when you need to try one wick size smaller to try for optimal results.
 With wooden wicks, it could mean to go down one size in thickness or width or both.

 WICK UP: (also known as Size Up) During testing when you need to try one wick size larger to try for optimal results.
 With wooden wicks, it could mean going up a size in thickness or width or possibly both.
 It could also mean adding a booster strip.

 WOODEN WICK: A single-ply, adhered, multi-layered, curved or decorative shaped wick made from 100% wood.
-All of our wooden wicks are naturally processed and sourced from Forest Stewardship Council (FSC) certified mills and manufactured with pride (and great skill) in the USA.
+All of our wooden wicks are naturally processed and sourced and manufactured with pride (and great skill) in the USA.

 Want to start experimenting with Wooden Wicks?
 Purchase a Sample Kit and begin your burn tests today!